 The Authority maintains a number of useable reserves, as detailed in the Balance Sheet and in Note 8 of the core financial statement explanatory notes.
 Note 8 also provides a comment of the purpose of each of the useable reserves.
-In general, though, the Authority sets aside money in the form of useable reserves to fund future planned investment, to mitigate financial risks, and to smooth savings.
+In general, the Authority sets aside money in the form of useable reserves to fund future planned investment, to mitigate financial risks, and to smooth savings.

-Excluding National Assurance £10.383m reserves that are held by the Authority on behalf of the Home Office and are not available to fund general MFRA spend, at the end of 2020/21 the Authority's earmarked reserves were £26.082m a net increase of £7.315m on the opening balance of £18.767m.
-The increase is due to the increase in the Capital Investment Reserve of £5.158m planned as part of the new training centre funding strategy; a new £3.788m Collection Fund reserve that is needed to off-set the impact of COVID-19 on the council tax and business rates income collection in 2020/21; and the balance relates to the remaining movement in other reserves in the year.
-These earmarked reserves are required in order to carry forward 2020/21 funds into 2021/22 to meet projects now re-phased or to offset identified potential risks to the Authority's financial plan such as higher than anticipated pay awards.
-The Authority General Reserve has remained at £3.000m or 5% of the gross budget throughout the year, and this provides a relatively small cushion to enable the Authority to cover the risk of unexpected events within the year leading to significant unplanned expenditure.
+Excluding National Resilience, £10.292m reserves that are held by the Authority on behalf of the Home Office and are not available to fund general MFRA spend, at the end of 2021/22 the Authority's earmarked reserves were £30.499m, a net increase of £4.417m on the opening balance of £26.082m.
+The capital reserve had a net increase of £4.106m, mainly due to funds being re-credited to the reserve as the scheme start date was re-phased until 2022/23.
+Expected inflationary pressures on utilities and pay in 2022/23 meant over the year the inflation reserve increased by £2.519m.
+As planned, the Authority had to reimburse the Merseyside Billing authorities Council Tax and Business Rates Collection Funds for monies paid over in 2020/21 but not collected due to COVID-19 discounts and impacts introduced by the Government, therefore £1.368m was drawndown from the Collection Fund Reserve to cover this payment.
+The other movements reflect monies set-a-side for projects or specific risks that may impact on the Authority over the coming years.
+The Authority General Reserve has remained at £3.000m or 5% of the gross budget throughout the year, which provides a relatively small cushion to enable the Authority to cover the risk of unexpected events within the year leading to significant unplanned expenditure.